davidmoten/cake-pattern/README.md

 * add an abstract instance to each Component trait
 * create a *Registry* object that instantiates everything

-Let's do it for our example:
+Let's do it for our example classes:

 ```
 trait ConfigurationComponent {